pdidev/tutorial/README.md

 ### Ex11. user_code plugin

-In this exercice, you will learn how to call a user C function in %PDI with the \ref user_code_plugin "user_code plugin".
+In this exercise, you will learn how to call a user C function in %PDI with the \ref user_code_plugin "user_code plugin".

 * First of all, you need to recompile %PDI in adding in CMakeLists.txt (in repository of the tutorial)
 ```cmake